import-ariel/bayes_beats/README.md

 - The original weights $W_0$ are not updated (remain frozen).
 - This reduces GPU memory usage since gradients and optimizer states are only kept for a tiny subset of parameters.

-But we still faced huge issues when using this technique to fine-tune ACE-Step...
+But we still faced large issues when using this technique to fine-tune ACE-Step...

-The first, and most time consuming issue, was **out of memory** errors.
+The first, and most time-consuming issue, was **out of memory** errors.
 Because we were running this script on Google Colab, we only had access to 40 GB of VRAM.

 To account for these errors, we:

 1. Drastically reduced our dataset (took 5 second random samples from 200 songs)
 2. Limited batch size to 1, and set accumulate_grad_batches to offset this
 3. Only fine-tuned lightweight LoRA/adapter layers, keeping backbone models in eval mode to save VRAM.
 4. Reduced the sequence length and feature dimensions in both the dataset and model configuration
-5. Turned of all unnecssary logging and callbacks (this will bite us later)
+5. Turned off all unnecessary logging and callbacks (this will bite us later)
 6. Regularly checked nvidia-smi/Colab VRAM usage and cleared the cache (torch.cuda.empty_cache()) between runs when necessary.
 7. Restarted the runtime as needed